-The Manager monitors price risk and consults with the Board of Directors on a quarterly basis, or more frequently as the case may be.
+The Manager monitors price risk and consults with the Board on a quarterly basis, or more frequently as the case may be.

-As at 30 June 2020, the Company had no direct exposure to assets that are publicly traded on equity markets (30 June 2019: Nil).
+As at 30 June 2021, the Company had no direct exposure to assets that are publicly traded on equity markets (30 June 2020: Nil).

-The impact on net assets of increasing/decreasing the unobservable inputs used in the Company's valuation of direct investments in unquoted companies where the value is estimated by the Directors and Manager is presented in note 2.
+The impact on net assets of increasing/decreasing the unobservable inputs used in the Company's valuation of direct investments in unquoted companies where the value is estimated by the Directors and the Manager is presented in note 2 of this Report.